 In TR practice, research, and education, the TRPR Journal will:

-- inspire and embrace creative ways to critically reflect on, advance, and disseminate a multiplicity of TR perspectives; and
+- inspire and embrace creative ways to critically reflect on, advance, and disseminate a multiplicity of TR perspectives

-Since its establishment in 2003, the journal of TRO (formally known as the TRO Research Annual) has involved collaboration between TRO and the department of Recreation and Leisure Studies department at the University of Waterloo (uWaterloo).
+Since its establishment in 2003, the journal of TRO (formally known as the TRO Research Annual) has involved collaboration between TRO and the Department of Recreation and Leisure Studies department at the University of Waterloo.
 Editors consisted of Adrienne Gilbert, Sherry Dupuis, Susan Arai, Leeann Ferries and co-editors, Carrie Briscoe and Kimberly Lopez.
 Previous volumes have also been edited by Shannon Hebblethwaite, a faculty member from Concordia University in Montreal, Quebec and Colleen Whyte, a faculty member at Brock University.
-The current Editor of TRPR - Journal of TRO is Kimberly Lyons.
+The current Editor of TRPR - Journal of TRO is Jaylyn Layton.

 CALL FOR RESEARCH PAPERS